BASES Climate Action and Sustainability Advisory Group

 10357_bas_bases_climate_action_and_sustainability_advisory_group_decal_final

-The BASES Climate Change Action Team was set up in 2021 to create a working group focussing on the roles and responsibilities of Sport and Exercise Scientists in response to ongoing climate change.
-Comprising of BASES members from all areas of Sport and Exercise Science, the group have been working on projects to support the Association and wider Sport and Exercise community in addressing climate change issues.
-To reflect the wider ongoing work, the Group changed its name in 2024 to the Climate Action and Sustainability Advisory Group.
+The BASES Climate Change Action Team was set up in 2021 by Dr Andy Smith MBE FBASES to create a working group focussing on the roles and responsibilities of Sport and Exercise Scientists in response to ongoing climate change.
+Comprising of BASES members from all areas of Sport and Exercise Science, the Group has been working on projects to support the Association and wider Sport and Exercise community in addressing climate change issues.
+To reflect the wider ongoing work, the Group, now chaired by Dr Ash Willmott, changed its name in 2024 to the Climate Action and Sustainability Advisory Group.

 To show our commitment to helping address the Climate Change Emergency, BASES has signed up to both the United Nations Sports for Climate Action Framework and the Pledge to Net Zero.
 The UN Framework commits the Association to: